 The first option was a command line program called “ocrmypdf.”
 That sounds like a dream!
 I quickly installed it on my Kubuntu machine:

 A number of additional packages were installed as well.
 Once it was installed, I gave it a whirl.
 The command is pretty easy.
 Navigate to the directory where you have your PDF you want to have recognized then type in the following:

 My initial PDF (on the left below) was 14 mb in size and looked fine, but I couldn’t select the text – it was just an image.
 With a quick command, I ran it through the “ocrmypdf” program and got out a nearly identical PDF that was smaller (just 9 mb) and allowed me to select the text (image on the right below).

 In the next image, you can see that I can select the text in the OCRd image:

 Finally, the real question is, how accurate is the OCR?
 The image below shows the OCR document next to the text:

 As you can see, this isn’t award-winning software.
 It’s probably 80 to 90% accurate.
 But that is more than sufficient for what I need most of the time.
-And, as FOSS, I’ll take it.
-My rating: 8 out of 10.
-But given the speed with which I can do this, I’ll absolutely be using this over the old software I was using on a virtual machine before.
+And,

 On the same page where I found “ocrmypdf,” there was mention of another software package: “ocrfeeder.”
 Since I had been dreaming of this kind of software for ages, I figured I’d give it a spin as well.
 I downloaded “ocrfeeder” quickly: